 BAY AREA UASI TRAINING & EXERCISE PROGRAM

-SF CARD has been named to serve as the community preparedness liaison for the Bay Area Urban Areas Security Initiative (BAUASI) Training and Exercise Program (TEP).
+SF CARD is proud to be a Qualified Vendor for the Bay Area Urban Areas Security Initiative (BAUASI) Training and Exercise Program (TEP).

-If you would like some additional information about this program, please contact Phyllis Onstad, SF CARD Program Manager, Phyllis@sfcard.org.
+If you would like additional information about this program, please contact Heather Lee, SF CARD Program Manager, firstname.lastname@example.org

 The mission of Bay Area UASI is to improve regional capacity to prevent, protect against, respond to, and recover from terrorist incidents and catastrophic events.
 The Bay Area UASI works in close collaboration with diverse stakeholders at the local, state, and federal levels.
 The BAUASI region includes the Counties of Alameda, Contra Costa, Marin, Monterey, Napa, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma, plus the three cities of Oakland, San Francisco and San Jose.